Frequently Asked Questions

 What Counts as Service?

-Service is work that is done voluntary (unpaid) for the benefit of others through a non-profit or public sector organization.
+Service is work that is done voluntary (unpaid) for the benefit of others through an organization, club, or activity.
 There are four types of service:

 - Direct – such as working one-on-one as a tutor